 The number of technology start-ups and new tech business establishments in our State is growing too.
 Nearly 1,250 new ventures took root in New Jersey, up 21% year over year.
 Despite its size – the 4th smallest state in the Continental U.S. – New Jersey ranked #5 for net-new tech business establishment growth year over year.

 With more than 16,100 tech business establishments and a legacy of innovation, technology companies of all sizes – from global leaders to disruptive start-ups – have discovered New Jersey has the assets and resources they need to develop the technological advances of tomorrow.

 Highly Educated, Highly Skilled

-New Jersey’s strategic location is in the heart of the U.S. Northeast Corridor.
-Close proximity to both New York City and Philadelphia have made it an attractive place for technology companies to do business.
+New Jersey’s strategic location in the heart of the U.S. Northeast Corridor, with proximity to both New York City and Philadelphia, has made it an attractive place for technology companies to do business.

 The State’s competitive real estate market offers prime, yet less expensive, options than its New York City neighbor.
-New Jersey cities such as Newark and Jersey City, for example, have become increasingly popular with a growing number of early-stage technology companies.
-They are drawn to the area for the affordable real estate, state-of-the-art broadband capabilities/ infrastructure, and close adjacency to New York City.
+New Jersey cities such as Newark and Jersey City have become increasingly popular with a growing number of early-stage tech companies looking for affordable incubator, accelerator or co-working space.
+Established technology companies are drawn to the State’s more affordable real estate and state-of-the-art broadband capabilities.

 "I consider Audible's move to Newark one of the best decisions we've made as a company.
 Newark's transportation advantages, its convenience to New York City, its many cultural amenities and the presence of more than 40,000 college students should all accrue to the creation of a vibrant growth economy environment."